efemberg11/GeoModel_rmakhman/README.md

  FullSimLight Project
  ==========================

- In this directory you can find the FullSimLight project, a [Geant4](https://geant4.web.cern.ch) based simulation that can be run on multiple geometries.
+FullSimLight project consists of different tools based on [Geant4] (https://geant4.web.cern.ch) toolkit, that can be run on multiple geometries:

+- fullSimLight: a Geant4 based light simulation (geometry, transport in magnetic field and basic physics scoring)
+- gmclash: a tool that runs clash detection on your input geometry, producing a json file report
+- gmgeantino: a tool to generate geantino maps from your input geometry

- Any  geometry can be given as input to FullSimLight and be simulated.
-The supported formats are SQLite (.db), GDML (.gdml) and dual-use plugins as the ones described in  the [GeoModelPlugins repo](https://gitlab.cern.ch/atlas/GeoModelPlugins) (.dylib/.so).
+The supported geometry formats are SQLite (.db), GDML (.gdml) and dual-use plugins (.dylib/.so) as the ones described in the [GeoModelPlugins repo](https://gitlab.cern.ch/atlas/GeoModelPlugins).
 The ATLAS detector geometry description can be imported via a SQLite or a GDML file.

- An installation of Geant4 including the GDML extension (which requires the XercesC package installed in the system) is required i.e. the Geant4 toolkit must be built with the -DGEANT4_USE_GDML=ON CMake option.
+If the ATLAS magnetic field map is available to the user, it can be used in fullSimLight.

 # Installation